Vegetarian 15 Bean Soup

 - Garlic Powder – for flavor.

-- Put the beans in a pot with enough water to cover them with about 3 inches of water and boil for 20 minutes.
-Turn off the heat and let the beans sit for 1/2 hour before draining off the muddy looking water and rinsing the partially cooked beans.
+Step 2 – Drain the soaked beans, put them in a pot with enough water to cover them by about 3 inches, and boil for 20 minutes.ย Turn off the heat and let the beans sit for 1/2 hour before draining off the muddy-looking water and rinsing the partially cooked beans.

-- Simmer the soup at a slow boil stirring occasionally for about 45 minutes if you presoaked the beans or 90 minutes if you didn't presoak the beans.
+Step 5ย – Simmer the soup at a slow boil, stirring occasionally, for about 45 minutes if you presoaked the beans, or 90 minutes if you didn’t.

-- Add 2 tbsp of balsamic vinegar to the pot of soup about 10 minutes before serving.
+Step 6 – Add 2 tbsp of balsamic vinegar to the soup pot about 10 minutes before serving.

 - Add the partially cooked beans, broth, tomatoes, oil, diced onion, salt, and spices to a crockpot.